EricGebhart/EricGebhart/README.md

 he can no longer be,
 except as my experience, a memory,

-if I am to be.
+if I am to be,

 I could not be him.
     </pre>